-Giota Giannopoulou

-Respiratory Project Manager, BU Primary Care, Chiesi Hellas
+Giota Giannopoulou Respiratory Project Manager, BU Primary Care, Chiesi Hellas

 In March 2020, Greece faced the first wave of the Covid-19 pandemic with a sudden and strict lockdown that obliged everyone, including patients that suffer from chronic respiratory diseases to stay home.
 Many of our patients were terrified since the virus attacked the lungs, their most fragile organ.
 In Chiesi, we couldn't stay with our arms crossed!
 It's part of our DNA at Chiesi to put patients first and offer care and support.
 We responded immediately by expanding our existing #happyBREATHday digital COPD awareness campaign online and on social media (Facebook, YouTube & website) under the auspices of the PanHellenic Respiratory Society.
-The initiative aimed to inform COPD patients, their families and caregivers about the Covid-19 virus, and give them information on the measures they should follow to protect themselves, especially those with high-risk medical conditions, and the imopinion leaders, members of the PanHellenic Respiratory Society, we managed to create a series of posts & videos.
+The initiative aimed to inform COPD patients, their families and caregivers about the Covid-19 virus, and give them information on the measures they should follow to protect themselves, especially those with high-risk medical conditions, and the importance of adhering to their treatment.
+By mobilising key opinion leaders, members of the PanHellenic Respiratory Society, we managed to create a series of posts & videos.
 The awareness was high and the campaign reached more than 1.4 million people on the #happyBREATHday Facebook page.
 We felt rewarded not only because we could give people information but because we also received recognition by winning two silver awards in the categories "Prevention and Disease Awareness Campaigns Award: Respiratory Diseases" and "Improving Health: Improving Patients' Life Award" at Patient Partnerships Awards 2020 to crown our commitment to serving patients and the community.
-I am proud to be a memhering to their treatment.
-By mobilising key inhaler for the treatment of COPD.
-The Value: value created must be shared. - A new journey starts to thoroughly assess
+I am proud to be a member of this great team and member of the Chiesi family!